|Tuesday:||13:30 - 15:30|

 Students should contact the insurance company in their home country to obtain a confirmation letter.
 With this letter they must go to a public health insurance company in Germany and get themselves registered (free of charge).
 The German health insurance company will then issue certificates to the students which they can use to see a doctor.
 The doctors will send their bills to the German health insurance company, which in turn will settle the bill with the health insurance company in the student's home country.

 If you have good private health insurance in your home country and do not wish to take out extra health insurance in Germany you need to bring confirmation (in English or German) from your home insurance that it covers all costs (without any coverage limit!) in case of medical treatment and rehabilitation during your stay in Germany.
 After arrival in Germany, this confirmation has to be submitted to a public (statutory) insurance company in order to check that all legal requirements in Germany are met.
 They will then issue a document of exemption you from statutory insurance in Germany and with this document you will be able to register at the university.

 Once you have been exempted from statutory German insurance, you cannot revert back!
 If you decide to stay in Germany after your exchange program has ended, e.g. to continue your studies in a degree program, you cannot simply apply to a public health insurance but must take out private insurance!

 Students who do not have (sufficient) health insurance coverage through an insurance policy in their home country need to buy health insurance in Germany.
-The staff of the International Office's Helpdesk can assist you in making a choice and filing the application.

 If you plan to buy health insurance in Germany, you must keep in mind that it will take a few days until you have completed all the formalities and actually have valid coverage.
 Therefore, students and guests from all countries (except those which have statutory health insurance from those countries which have a social security agreement) should purchase travel sickness insurance in their home country which also covers medical treatment in the very first days after arrival in Germany.